Objectives of the service

 The key customer segments targeted are:

-• Credit institutes: interested in understanding nature-related risks in land areas where they are considering granting a loan.
+Credit institutes (inc. commercial banking and export guarantees): interested in understanding nature-related risks in land areas where they are considering granting a loan.

 Service/ system concept

-The consortium is creating a tool that can provide users with a rapid and cost-effective assessment and valuation of biodiversity for targeted sites.
-This service also seeks to permit an increased/enhanced compliance with existing and arriving legislation on biodiversity risk/impact from both the corporate and investor sides where there are few scalable solutions in the market.
+The consortium aimed to create a tool that could provide users with a rapid and cost-effective assessment and valuation of biodiversity for targeted sites.
+This service also sought to permit an increased/enhanced compliance with existing and arriving legislation on biodiversity risk/impact from both the corporate and investor sides where there are few scalable solutions in the market.

 Investors and insurance companies will have greater visibility of the risks that their portfolios represent and will be able to compare one target company (and its supply chains) with another in terms of biodiversity impact, therefore enabling better operational decisions.

-The work process involves the integration of Earth Observation data from external suppliers, both open and commercial, as well as ground-based data sets provided by Ecogain and third parties.
+The work process involved the integration of Earth Observation data from external suppliers, both open and commercial, as well as ground-based data sets provided by Ecogain and third parties.

-GlobalTrust is responsible for processing the environmental parameters derived from the Earth Observation and ground-based data.
-Meanwhile, Ecogain takes these environmental parameters and converts them into biodiversity metrics.
+GlobalTrust was responsible for processing the environmental parameters derived from the Earth Observation and ground-based data.
+Meanwhile, Ecogain took these environmental parameters and helped to convert them into biodiversity metrics.

 Space Added Value

 Earth Observation is the primary space technology used in this project.
-In the comprehensive assessment of financial services sector targets, a combination of optical and radar sensors from various missions such as Worldview Mission, Satellogic Mission, and Superspectral imagery, alongside Sentinel-1 and Sentinel-2 data, will be utilised.
+In the comprehensive assessment of financial services sector targets, a combination of optical and radar sensors from various missions such as Worldview, Satellogic, alongside Sentinel-1 and Sentinel-2 data, will be utilised.
 Optical sensors provide high-resolution visual data for detailed analysis, especially beneficial for identifying surface features and land cover classifications.
-Meanwhile, radar sensors offer all-weather and day-night capabilities, enabling the detection of structural and sub-surface features, crucial for assessing various potential challenges and mitigating risks.
+Meanwhile, radar sensors (Umbra) offers all-weather and day-night capabilities, enabling the detection of structural and sub-surface features, crucial for assessing various potential challenges and mitigating risks.
 Integrating data from these diverse sensor sources ensures a thorough understanding of target locations.

 Satellite technology offers a cost-effective means for global data acquisition and continuous monitoring of target sites, enabling financial services to gather vital insights regardless of geographical boundaries and making the process economically feasible.
 Automation through satellite monitoring alleviates the impracticality of manual surveillance, especially when numerous targets require continuous assessment for multiple service customers.
 Satellite measurements ensure consistency, repeatability, and independence from ground biases, fostering trust in the accuracy and objectivity of the acquired information.